Hyperbaric Therapy for CO Poisoning and Decompression Sickness

 of pure oxygen, and the pressure rises to 2.5 times that of normal air pressure.

-The FDA has approved the therapy for 14 conditions, ranging from severe gangrene to
+The FDA has approved the therapy for several conditions, ranging from severe gangrene

 the two that perhaps best show the treatment's lifesaving potential are carbon monoxide